Bridgeport Hospital

 Bridgeport Hospital is a not-for-profit general medical and surgical hospital in Bridgeport, Connecticut.
 It is a member of Yale New Haven Health System and affiliated with Yale School of Medicine.
-During 2018, Bridgeport Hospital received professional recognition for geriatric and palliative care, diabetes treatment, human rights and local economic partnership.

 History

 In the 1870s, Dr. George Lewis, a physician practicing in the city, persuaded his aunt, Susan Hubbell, to bequeath $13,500 and an acre at the summit of Mill Hill for the construction of a hospital, the first in Fairfield County, and only the third in the state.
 Before Bridgeport Hospital, "the closest thing to a hospital in the city was a facility in the basement of the future police headquarters, where infection and mortality rates were high among the emergency patients and poor residents who received care there," according to the hospital's web site.

 The hospital was founded in 1878 when Bridgeport Mayor P.T.
 Barnum and other community leaders received approval from the state legislature to incorporate the institution.
 When a board of directors was named soon afterward, Barnum was elected its first president.

 Construction on the present site began in 1883 to designs by local architects Lambert & Bunnell.
 On November 12, 1884, the new hospital began treating patients.